 - OTD 5012.
-History of Occupational Science Development of occupational therapy (OT) and occupational science (OS) at beginning of the 1900's/21st century respectively.
+History of Occupational Therapy and Occupational Science Development of occupational therapy (OT) and occupational science (OS) at beginning of the 1900's/21st century respectively.
 Development of the profession and the science related to the sociology of professions and disciplinary and professional status related to societal need.
-Prerequisite, Admission to the OTD Program.
-Summer. - OTD 5023.
+Prerequisite: Admission to the OTD Program. - OTD 5023.
 Pathology and Disease Provides an overview of clinical conditions commonly seen in the practice of occupational therapy across the lifespan.
 Students will learn disease epidemiology, signs, symptoms, pathophysiology, psychopathy, disease course and prognosis.
-Prerequisite, Admission to the OTD Program.
-Summer. - OTD 5043.
-Technology and Skills Training First in a series of courses on the domain of technology related to OT practice.
+Prerequisite: Admission to the OTD Program. - OTD 5043.
+Clinical and Technological Skills Training First in a series of courses on the domain of technology related to OT practice.
 Fundamental skills for OT practice across the lifespan will be covered.
-Prerequisite, Admission to the OTD Program.
-Summer. - OTD 5074.
-Practice I: Pediatrics Types of reasoning used by occupational therapists is summarized.
-The progression from novice to expert reasoning is delineated.
-Prerequisite, Admission to the OTD Program.
-Fall. - OTD 5092.
-Research I: Research in Occupational Science The most commonly used theories in occupational therapy practice will be covered and compared.
-The relationship of tests, measurements and other data for the purpose of establishing or delivering evidence based practice or theory development will be covered.
-Prerequisite, Admission to the OTD Program.
-Fall. - OTD 5142.
-Research II: Descriptive Research Provides the entry level therapist with the skills necessary for practice.
-Class will have both didactic and application components.
-A primary focus will be on descriptive research.
-Prerequisite, Admission to the OTD Program.
-Spring. - OTD 5151.
+Prerequisite: Admission to the OTD Program. - OTD 5074.
+Practice I: Pediatrics This course introduces learners to the developmental life stages experienced during from birth to thirteen years of age.
+Students will develop skills in clinical evaluation, treatment planning and measurement interpretation for pediatric clients.
+Prerequisite: Admission to the OTD Program. - OTD 5092.
+Research I: Research and Evidence-based Practice in Occupational Science The purpose of the course is for the student to learn how to locate, select, analyze, and evaluate literature in order to make evidence-based decisions.
+The course is the first in a series designed to assist the learner in completing a scholarly report.
+Prerequisite: Admission to the OTD Program. - OTD 5121.
+Occupational Adaptation Theory Fundamental elements of OA theory as well as the literature that created the OA framework.
+Students will learn basic application of OA theory to practice.
+Prerequisite, Admission to the OTD program. - OTD 5152.
 Level I Fieldwork: Psychosocial Fieldwork to integrate and apply knowledge and understanding from coursework in a real life setting.
-Experiences related to OT service delivery in pediatric setting or pediatrics related organizations.
-Prerequisite, Admission to the OTD Program.
-Spring. - OTD 5173.
+Experiences related to OT service delivery in psychosocial settings and psychosocial-related organizations.
+Prerequisite: Admission to the OTD Program. - OTD 5173.
 Practice II: Adolescence and Adulthood This course introduces learners to the developmental life stages experienced during adolescence and adulthood.
 Students will develop skills in clinical evaluation and treatment planning and measurement interpretation for adolescent and adult clients.
-Prerequisite, Admission to the OTD Program.
-Summer. - OTD 5183.
+Prerequisite: Admission to the OTD Program. - OTD 5183.
 Fundamentals of Occupational Therapy I First in a series of courses focused on the development of practical skills fundamental to best practice.
-Topics including clinical documentation and the administration of evidenced-based assessments and interventions will be introduced to students in Fundamentals I. Prerequisite, admission to the OTD Program.
-Spring. - OTD 5201.
+Topics including clinical documentation and the administration of evidenced-based assessments and interventions will be introduced to students in Fundamentals I. Prerequisite: admission to the OTD Program. - OTD 5202.
 Fieldwork: Pediatrics Clinical fieldwork experience will introduce students to occupational therapy services for children (birth-13th years of age).
 This course requires supervision from a licensed occupational therapist and will include learning in pediatric clinical setting to develop the learner's observational skills and analytical processing.
-Prerequisite, admission to the OTD Program.
-Spring. - OTD 5283.
+Prerequisite: admission to the OTD Program. - OTD 5283.
 Fundamentals of Occupational Therapy II This course builds upon Fundamentals I through emphasis on environmental modifications and adaptations to support clients in their achieving optimal occupational performance.
 Summer.
-Prerequisite, Admission to the OTD Program.
-Summer.
+Prerequisite: Admission to the OTD Program.